albertkun/firenotes/README.md

 ## License 📄

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+Hippocratic License 3.0 (see `LICENSE` and `LICENSE-ETHICAL.md`).

+Using the Ethical Source option requires compliance with the Hippocratic License terms.
+If you need an OSI-approved license only, use GPL-3.0.

 ## Privacy 🔒

-FireNotes stores all data locally using the browser's local storage API.
-No data is ever sent to external servers or third parties.
+See the privacy policy in `PRIVACY.md`.
+FireNotes stores data locally and does not send data to any server.

 ## Support 💬